 The 2011 Certified EIR finds that renovation and reuse of existing on-site buildings could result in asbestos, polychlorinated biphenyls (PCBs), mercury, or lead-based paint exposure, which would be potentially significant but mitigatable impacts (Impacts 10-2 and 10-3 and Mitigation Measures 10-2 and 10-3).
-These buildings are not located on Blocks K, L, M, O, or P. Therefore, the proposed project would not contribute to these impacts.
+These buildings are not located on Blocks M, P, and O. Therefore, the proposed project would not contribute to these impacts.